exercism/python/exercises/concept/class-inheritance/.docs/introduction.md

 ```
 In the [Pythonic][pythonic] way, if you want to call the parents costructor, you should do it at the beginning of the childs constructor.

+In case you do not define any constructor the parent constructor will be use as fallback.

+> ### Side note
+> One comon use of inheritance where you use the parent constructor is on [exceptions][python exceptions].
+> Exceptios in Python inherit all from the same base class called [Exception][exception class] and you will often see a declaration of a new exception class like the following.
+> ```python
+> >>> class My_own_exception(Exception):
+> ...     pass
+> ```
+> Where we are just creating a new type of exception to handle a particular case.
+Python exceptions present a well defined [hierarchical structure we can apreciate here][exceptions hierarchy].

+## Tools
 Python also put to our reach two handy [build-in][build in] fucntions that can help us to identify inheritance relationships between clasees.

 ### [isinstance()][isinstance]